What is B2B Marketing Compared to B2C?

 For example, at Act-On, our clients are other businesses.
 We sell our product to marketing agencies and companies who want to improve their time to market, embrace marketing automation, and work smarter and faster.

-B2B and B2C Considerations
+B2B Marketing vs. B2C Considerations

 B2B marketers, on the other hand, may sell heaps of their goods or services at a time.
 They sell – and therefore market – in bulk.